mahdiabolhasani2005/sequential-decision-making-reproduction/README.md

-# sequential-decision-making-reproduction#
-Dynamics of Sequential Decision Making — a reproduction
+# Dynamics of Sequential Decision Making — a reproduction

 A reproduction of Rabinovich, Huerta and Afraimovich, *Dynamics of Sequential Decision Making*, Phys.
 Rev. Lett.
 97:188103 (2006), with Python simulations of the model's two